KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo-platform/product-introductions.md

 # Product Introductions

-## Smart Chains & Fluidity
+## Smart Chains & Antara

 Komodo's Smart Chain technology allows you to create secure and fully autonomous blockchains that are designed for a specific purpose.

 | Embedded Video |
 | -------------- |

-#### Smart Chains Rely on the Next Step in Blockchain Evolution: The Fluidity Framework
+#### Smart Chains Rely on the Next Step in Blockchain Evolution: The Antara Framework

-The Fluidity framework allows you to add arbitrary code into the consensus mechansim of your Smart Chain.
+The Antara framework allows you to customize your Smart Chain and add arbitrary code to the consensus mechansim.

 This blockchain evolution allows innovators to better meet the demands of your customers.